jhpyle/docassemble/_docs/helloworld.md

 }}/img/playground-packages-button-github.png) button.

 You will be asked for a "commit message."
-This is a brief, one-line message that describes the changes made to your package since the last time you "committed" changes.
-Each "commit" is like a snapshot, and the history of "commit" messages is a record of the development of your project.
+This is a brief, one-line message that describes the changes made to your packaged Steward since the last time you "committed" changes.
+Each "commit" is like a snapshot, and the history of "commit" messages is a record of the development of your Steward.
 You can give your first commit a simple name:

 ![Commit]({{ site.baseurl }}/img/playground-packages-github-commit-helloworld.png){: .maybe-full-width }

 However, your subsequent "commits" should have meaningful names that describe succinctly how that snapshot is different from the previous snapshot.
-You should also use the README text box to describe to other people the history of all of your changes.
+You should also use the README text box to describe to other people the functionality of your Steward.

-When you press the "Commit" button, your package will be "pushed" to a "repository" in your [GitHub] account.
-If a repository does not already exist on [GitHub] with the name of your package, a new repository will be created.
+When you press the "Commit" button, your packaged Steward will be "pushed" to a "repository" in your [GitHub] account.
+If a repository does not already exist on [GitHub] with the name of your packaged Steward, a new repository will be created.

 When the uploading is done, you will see an informational message with